Integrations

 • Enter your VAT rate (in %)

-4. Install the REST API Adapter or Simple API Adapter in ioBroker
+4. Install the JavaScript Adapter in ioBroker

 Replace YOUR_API_TOKEN with your API key.